flutter/engine/impeller/docs/babys_first_triangle.md

 auto pipeline = context->GetPipelineLibrary()->GetPipeline(desc).Get();
 ```

 This call creates a pipeline on a background thread and returns a future.
 But we need the pipeline right away.
 Just `Get` wait on the pipeline creation.
 Remember, pipelines are expensive to create.
 So just do this once upfront and keep them around for as long as possible.
-And don't create these in frame workload unless you want jank.
+And don't create these in frame workloads unless you want jank.

 ### Vertex Data